johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 6. All signing parties MUST be able to perform multi-signer key rollovers (ZSK/KSK/CSK).

+   TODO: Specify what a multi-signer key rollover is.

 7. All DNS providers MUST be able to initiate synchronization of changed data by notifying the other providers.

+   TODO: Specify what data (which RRsets).

 8. All DNS providers MUST be able to fetch data from another DNS provider using a secure mechanism.